tomtom1-4/phase_space/README.md

 ```

 ## Getting started
+There is a short manual describing the basic algorithm for the generation of phase-space points in the ```docs``` directory.

 In the ```examples``` subdirectory you find two example source files.
 To compile them, first source the environment
 ```bash